DoubleU-ANG/CASA0018-DL4SN/README.md

 This project develops a gestured-based smart home assistant “magic wand” and can be mainly divided into five parts.

 ### Data Collection
-Collecting motion patterns data including clockwise rotation, counterclockwise rotation and stop along with some background random movements via fusion sensor group.
+Collecting motion patterns data including clockwise rotation, counterclockwise rotation and stop along with some background random movements via inertial sensor group.
 ### Building Deep Learning Model
 Deciding which signal processing block and learning block to use in order to extract features and classify new data.
 ### Features Extraction & Classification